luisgs/read_expose_dht_sensors/README.md

-# read_expose_dht_sensors
-Read and HTTP expose temp and humidity values for DHT22 sensors compatible with RPi
+# Exposing DHT22 sensor's value via HTTP for RPI

+As the title indicates, this scripts expose in a TCP/IP port temperature and humidity values of a DHT22 sensor that is connected to your RPI.

+It requires argvs:
+> script.py DHT_PIN DHT_sensor_Description Readin_Interval TCP_port

+For example,
+> script.py 7 DHT_1 30 8000